DveloperY0115/DveloperY0115.github.io/_news/20230822_coe_leadership_award.md

 related_posts: false
 ---

-I am selected as the winner of the [CoE Leadership Award](https://coeng.kaist.ac.kr/student/innovator) for Spring 2023.
+I am selected as a winner of the [CoE Leadership Award](https://coeng.kaist.ac.kr/student/innovator) for Spring 2023.